SmithEcophysLab/ecophys_sp2019/Notes/Notes_02.26.18.md

 2. Lecture on plant-CO2 responses
 	 - [Link to slides](../Lecture_Slides/02.26.19_CO2.pdf)
 3. Discussion of Bazzaz (1990)
-4. Hypothesis development: tying together global change
+4. (time permitting) Hypothesis development: tying together global change

 ## Homework
 - Read Ainsworth and Long (2005).
 The full citation and link can be found in the